76 Place at Market East: Approval and cancellation

 The project was scheduled to move forward after being approved by the city council on December 19, 2024.
 Councilmembers Squilla, Johnson, Jones, Driscoll, Lozada, Bass, Phillips, O'Neill, Richardson, Thomas, and Harrity voted for all 11 of the bills needed to move forward with the project, while councilmembers Gauthier, Landau, Young, Brooks, and O'Rourke voted against 10 of them.
 Gauthier and Landau voted for one of the 11 bills, which proposed the creation of a Philadelphia Chinatown Overlay District, while the other opposing members voted against all 11.

 On January 12, 2025, HBSE cancelled plans for 76 Place and announced a deal with Comcast Spectacor for a new arena to be built inside the South Philadelphia Sports Complex.
-A study by The Philadelphia Inquirer estimated that hearings, meetings, travel, behind the scenes bargaining and police overtime related to the arena and protests against the arena cost city taxpayers at least $469,000.
+A report by The Philadelphia Inquirer estimated that hearings, meetings, travel, behind the scenes bargaining and police overtime related to the arena and protests against the arena cost city taxpayers at least $469,000.